 Room to Grow

 The River Campus is a safe, supportive environment where children play, learn, experience freedom, and begin to build character strengths.
-Using tools that range from pencils and paper to iPads and hammers, students learn through doing.
+Using tools that range from pencils and paper to Chromebooks and hammers, students learn through doing.
 Every day, our students discover solutions to problems, stretch their imaginations, and develop important character skills — such as optimism, gratitude, and self-control — that lead to success in school and in life.